Please help my mom stay in assisted living

 Donation protected

 Hi.
-I’m making a request for donations so that my mother Fiona, who is in her late 80s, can stay in her assisted living residence where she has lived for two and a half years.
+I’m making a request for donations so that my mother Fiona, who is in her late 80s, can stay in her assisted living residence where she has lived for three years.

-Most of her life, she helped other people, and now we’re hoping she can be on the receiving end of some help.
-She was a source of encouragement to everyone from infants and toddlers all the way the elderly.
+She helped other people throughout her life, and now we’re hoping she can be on the receiving end of some help.
+She was a great source of encouragement to everyone from infants and toddlers all the way the elderly.

 She volunteered for elderly people most of her adult life.
 In the 1970s and 1980s, she would go to a local nursing home in Maryland to visit the residents there.
-She would take the bus because she never drove a car.
-Sometimes my sister, brother or I would go with her, and we’d walk part of the way.
+She took the bus because she never had a car.
+Sometimes my sister, brother or I would go with her, and we’d walk the final leg.

 Last year I called up the assisted living facility that is affiliated with the nursing home where she volunteered.
 I told them about how she had volunteered there many years ago.
 I asked if she could get a discount, but they turned her away.